DavSanchez/Nix-Relic/README.md

 nix build github:DavSanchez/Nix-Relic#ocb
 ```

-### New Relic Distribution for Open Telemetry Collector
+### New Relic Distribution for OpenTelemetry Collector

 ```sh
 # Make it available in your shell